 Every Day Capacity Building Grant Proposal Due Dates:

 - April 30: Summer Cycle

 The Every Day Capacity Building Grants are sponsored by Toyota Motor Sales, USA, Inc. Since 1999, Toyota has been the national corporate sponsor of the National Environmental Education Foundation's (NEEF) National Public Lands Day.
-In 2011, Toyota and NEEF also formed a new partnership to launch the Public Lands Every Day Program - building capacity for friends organizations supporting public lands throughout the nation.
-The Every Day Capacity Building Grants are just one of the great offerings of the Public Lands Every Day Program.
+In 2011, Toyota and NEEF also formed a new partnership to launch Public Lands Every Day - building capacity for friends organizations supporting public lands throughout the nation.
+The Every Day Capacity Building Grants are just one of the great offerings of Public Lands Every Day.